General Intelligence Test Questions and Answers:

 (d) Eye

-Directions (for next 6 questions): In each of the questions below are given four statements followed by four conclusions numbered I, II, III and IV, You have to take the given statements to be true even if they seem to be at variance from commonly known facts.
-Read all the conclusions and then decide which of the given conclusions logically follows from the given statements disregarding commonly known facts.
+In each of the questions below, four statements are given, followed by four conclusions numbered I, II, III and IV, You have to take the given statements to be true even if they seem to be at variance from commonly known facts.
+Read all the conclusions and then decide which of the given conclusions logically follows from the given statements, disregarding commonly known facts.

 Conclusions: I. Some stands are metals.
 II.
 Some stones are silver.
 III.
 Some stands are steel.
 IV.
 Some stones are steel.